Messhias/students/README.md

 # Practices:

-To build this framework we use the best practices in PHP Development (or we try to do it):\
+To build this framework we use the best practices in PHP Development:

 - [SOLID](https://medium.com/thiago-aragao/solid-princ%C3%ADpios-da-programa%C3%A7%C3%A3o-orientada-a-objetos-ba7e31d8fb25).